TomiTakussaari/jetty-nosql-rest/README.md

         </New>
       </Set>

-If using embedded jetty, it is much simpler:
+If using embedded jetty, configuration can be done like this:

       WebAppContext context = ...;
       Server server = ...;